BoschInnovationCampusBerlin/BoschInnovationCampusBerlin.github.io/content/en/_index.md

 ##

 And don’t forget – all comms, coordination, and spontaneous memes happen over in Slack.
-Check out  [this link](https://join.slack.com/t/boschinnovationcampus/shared_invite/zt-346ucwvua-yqlSmCAzhaJ33e2z_xnYtw), jump into our channel, and let’s get started!
+Jump into our channel, and let’s get started!

 {{< columns amount="2" >}}